Skip to Main Content

 Where to archive data?

-Some funders mandate their own repositories for research data:
+Some funders mandate their own repositories for research data.
+Check their websites for details.

 The Digital Curation Centre (DDC) has a “Where to keep research data checklist” which looks at how to approach the following questions: